 There was a time when I thought that being with this one person was everything to me.
 I thought that I didn’t need anything else.
 But, as you may have guessed by now, the relationship didn’t work out.

-After countless drunken nights with my best friend and binging on self-love videos on YouTube, I eventually realized that the reason why I couldn’t find the right relationship was because:
+After countless drunken nights with my best friend and binging on self-love videos on YouTube, I eventually realized that the reason why I couldn’t find the right relationship was that:

 - I didn’t know what kind of relationship I actually wanted.